danielbodnar/awesome-stars/README.md

 ## language

+- [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
 Home of the modern web staple. 🌾
 - [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)